Employer Insights

 • Working higher than 10 feet off the ground or floor level

-• Most driving of motor vehicles on public roads to make deliveries, such as pizza delivery or other time-sensitive deliveries
+• Most driving of motor vehicles for delivery driving on public roads including pizza delivery or other time-sensitive deliveries

-• All driving on public roadways is prohibited for those 16 and under
+• Driving on public roads is prohibited for minors aged 16 and below

-• Operating forklifts or other heavy equipment such as earthmovers, tractors, backhoes, etc.
+• Operation of heavy equipment such as forklifts, earthmovers, tractors, backhoes, etc.

-• Jobs where respiratory protection or hearing protection is required
+• Any job requiring respiratory or hearing protection

 In addition to the restrictions above, employees under the age of 16 have additional restrictions on duties and occupations.